lupyuen/lupyuen.github.io/src/rustsim.md

 ![JSON Stream of BL602 Simulation Events](https://lupyuen.github.io/images/rust-simulator.png)

-Now we do the Bottom Half: __HTML and JavaScript Web Browser Interface__!
+Now we do the Bottom Half: __Web Browser Interface in HTML and JavaScript__!

 First we save this sketchy pic of a PineCone BL602 Board as a __PNG file: [`pinecone.png`](https://github.com/lupyuen/ulisp-bl602/blob/wasm/docs/pinecone.png)__